vernjan/ctf-writeups/src/main/kotlin/cz/vernjan/he19/ch08/README.md

 ![modernart-fixed.jpg](modernart-fixed.jpg)

-However, this doesn't seem to be helpful at all.
-The message is now `Isn't that a bit too easy?`
+However, that didn't help at all.
+The message is now: `Isn't that a bit too easy?`

 Time to get hands dirty!